DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 > For .NET there is no template repository, however, this [demo repository](https://github.com/DEFRA/ffc-demo-payment-service-core) can be used for guidance.

 Due to the GitHub permission model, only certain users can create new repositories.
-If you are unable to create a new repository, please contact a Principal Developer.
+If you are unable to create a new repository, please contact a Principal Developer or ask in Slack channel `#github-support`.

-> For services using ADP, the scaffolding from the ADP Developer Portal will automatically create a repository in the DEFRA GitHub organisation and setup SonarCloud, Synk, CI/CD etc

 ## Repository setup